 Romney Marsh Wools was born through a firm belief that we wanted to raise awareness of all the benefit that British wool can bring.
 Natural wool has so many excellent qualities as it is renewable, sustainable and incredibly versatile.
 Not only can you use the wool itself but you can even use the lanolin which sheep also produce naturally which can be extracted once the sheep have been shorn.

-Since the stone age wool has been appreciated as one of the most effective forms of all-weather protection known to man, and science is yet to produce a fiber which matches its unique properties.
-Wool fibers are crimped, and when tightly packed together to form millions of tiny pockets of air.
+Since the stone age wool has been appreciated as one of the most effective forms of all-weather protection known to man, and science is yet to produce a fibre which matches its unique properties.
+Wool fibres are crimped, and when tightly packed together they form millions of tiny pockets of air.
 This unique structure allows it to absorb and release moisture.

 Knitting wool is both renewable and biodegradable.
 Each year sheep will produce a new fleece and at the end of its life wool can be returned to the soil, where it decomposes releasing valuable nutrients into the ground.

 Wool fibres resist tearing and are able to be bent back on themselves over 20,000 times without breaking.
 Lambs wool and sheeps wool is also naturally elastic and therefore maintains its appearance in the longer term, adding value to the product and its lifespan.
 In fact our range of wool products are lovely heirlooms, which can be passed on from generation to generation.

 The protective waxy coating on knitting wool fibres make wool products resistant to staining and they also pick up less dust, as knitting wool is naturally anti-static.
 Recent innovations mean wool products are no longer hand-wash only and easy to care for.